Sabrina the Teenage Witch: Chilling Adventures of Sabrina

 In December 2017, a live-action adaptation of the comic book series Chilling Adventures of Sabrina, produced by Warner Bros.
 Television and Berlanti Productions, with Roberto Aguirre-Sacasa, Lee Toland Krieger, Greg Berlanti, Sarah Schechter, and Jon Goldwater as executive producers, was picked up by the online streaming service Netflix for a two-season order.
 Starring Kiernan Shipka as Sabrina Spellman, the first part of the series was released worldwide on Netflix on October 26, 2018, with a special Christmas episode being released later that year on December 14.
 The second part was released on April 5, 2019, the third part was released on January 24, 2020, and the fourth part was released on December 31, 2020.

+Acemi Cadı

+In 2006, a Turkish version called Acemi Cadı was released and starred Merve Boluğur.

 Films

 Sabrina the Teenage Witch (1996 film)

 In 1996, the comic was adapted into a live-action made-for-television film of the same name.
 In this version, Sabrina lives in Riverdale (fictional hometown of the Archie characters), rather than Greendale, as it was in the comic books.
 Her last name is Sawyer instead of Spellman, also it is said that both her parents are witches.